CarlosSprekelsen/CameraRecorder/MediaMTX-Camera-Service-Client/docs/development/client-requirements.md

   - Token Transport: The JWT SHALL be provided via JSON-RPC `authenticate` method prior to using protected methods.
     - `authenticate` request: `{ jsonrpc: "2.0", method: "authenticate", params: { token: string } }`
     - On success, the server SHALL associate the client connection with the authenticated user and role for the session.
-  - Error Handling: Missing, invalid, or expired tokens SHALL result in JSON-RPC error with code -32003 (authorization) and a meaningful message.
+  - Error Handling: Missing, invalid, or expired tokens SHALL result in JSON-RPC error with code -32004 (authentication required) and a meaningful message.
 - **F3.2.6:** The application SHALL handle token expiration by re-authenticating before retrying protected operations.
+- **F3.2.7:** The application SHALL implement client-side JWT authentication service with:
+  - Token validation and expiry checking
+  - Automatic token refresh before expiry
+  - Role-based permission checking
+  - Integration with WebSocket service for protected operations

 #### F3.3: Settings Management
 - **F3.3.1:** The application SHALL provide settings interface for: